Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 .. meta::
    :description lang=en: Learn how to enable staking for Particl Coin on Particl Desktop.

-Just by keeping your :term:`Particl Desktop` client connected to the internet, you automatically earn a yearly interest rate of 4% to 8% on the total number of PART coins you hold in your public balance.
+Just by keeping an open connection to the :term:`Particl blockchain`, you automatically earn a yearly interest rate of 4% to 8% on the total number of PART coins you hold in your public balance.

+It also grant you the ability to vote on various community proposals using your staking power as voting power.

 .. seealso::